 Aesthetically, I like some of what they did around the course with the new waste areas and redone bunkers.
 They didn’t take away from the natural beauty of the original course running through the hills and trees.
 Some holes are framed very nicely now, especially on the back nine.
 I thought the back nine definitely looked more appropriate with this rather rugged design style than much of the front nine, which I think looked better before with more lush, green grass covering the course from edge to edge.
 Parts of the back nine, including the new 11th hole, really reminded me of Bandon Trails and I liked that.

 After the renovation, they did really jack up the rates at Poppy Hills.
 It used to be somewhat reasonably priced in comparison to the resort courses, but now it will cost out-of-towners a pretty penny to tee it up here.
 NCGA members do get a lot of discounts and deals here, so it will draw plenty of regular local play.
-Poppy Hills doesn’t quite have the prestige of Pebble or Spyglass, nor does it have the oceanfront views, so I don’t know if the new pricing will work against them when trying to attract destination golfers on their dream Pebble Beach trips.
+Poppy Hills doesn’t quite have the prestige of the Pebble Beach Resort courses, nor does it have the oceanfront views, so I don’t know if the new pricing will work against them when trying to attract destination golfers on their dream Pebble Beach trips.
 They seem to be doing just fine with it, though, so I don’t imagine the prices will come back down any time soon.
 Maybe they’ll reintroduce an intermediate SCGA member discount like they once had, so at least all Californians can take advantage.

 Either way, I think Poppy Hills is still an awesome course on every level.
 Personally, I would probably say I liked it better before the renovation, but I may be in the minority.
 Anyone who comes out and plays the new version of the course will likely not be disappointed.
 The natural beauty is still inspiring.
 The layout is very difficult, yet enjoyable.
 The great feeling you get when walking the inspiring landscape of Pebble Beach will never get old.